 Reminiscent of 1950’s diner food, this hamburger steak with onion gravy is comfort food, plain and simple.
 Serve with mashed potatoes or buttered noodles to complete the meal.

-My favorite way to eat ground beef is in a cheeseburger but this combination of brown gravy and onions is delicious.
+My favorite way to eat ground beef is in a cheeseburger.
+Honestly, I could eat them every night, but this combination of hamburger steak with brown gravy and onions is delicious.
+It’s a new favorite in my house, especially since I recently made it again.
 The fact that it’s an easy recipe is a plus!
 I like onions.
 A lot of onions!
 That’s why you can barely see the hamburger steak beneath those beautifully caramelized onions.
 It’s not often I have all the ingredients for a new recipe but I had parsley and beef broth on hand from other recipes I’d made recently.
 This recipe reminds me of my Dad.
 I think he would have loved it!

 - 1 1/2 pounds ground beef

 - 1/2 teaspoon salt

 - Combine ground beef, salt, pepper and garlic powder in a medium bowl.
 Divide meat into 6 even portions and form into patties.